Resources for Teachers

 Empower Your Students with STEAM!

 Do you love art and science?
 Are you looking for new ways to share this love with your students?
-Meet with art conservators at the museum, participate in hands-on activities to share with your students and develop your understanding of the interdisciplinary field of art conservation, which includes hand-skills, as well as knowledge of art history and chemistry.
-Explore opportunties for your students that can take place in either the museum or classroom.
+Meet with art conservators at the museum, participate in hands-on activities to share with your students and develop your understanding of the interdisciplinary field of art conservation, which includes hand-skills, as well as knowledge of art-history, and chemistry.
+Explore opportunities for your students that can take place in either the museum or classroom.
+We will also focus on how Winterthur can serve as a resource in exploring the new visual art standards for the state of Delaware.

 Yuletide at Winterthur